The Gain Logic Fear Email Sequence

 How We Use This 3-Step Follow Up Email Sequence

-Across all of our businesses, we’re constantly testing a variety of variables to optimize our email sequences.
+Across all of our businesses, we’re constantly testing a variety of variables to optimize our email autoresponder sequences.
 By far, the most effective for creating urgency, is our variation of the gain, logic, fear email sequence.
 When we create urgency we are also creating motivation for those non-buyers stuck at the bottom of your funnel.

 The Gain Logic Fear email sequence was what we used to share access to our new copywriting tool, Copy Kraken!

 Check out the below series of screenshots from that effective email sequence to see how we utilized the principles of persuasion:

 Below, is the “gain” step of our most effective email sequence.
 From the bluntness of the opening few lines to the bulleted-list of features the new tool has.
 This email answered the question, “What will I gain if I follow this link?”
 We even started creating a sense of urgency by briefly mentioning the current promotion.